Skip to main content

 We are focusing on standard or repeatable value-for-money buildings that can be delivered on time and on budget.

-Standard buildings are designed to predefined specifications and requirements with minimal or no flexibility for changes.
+Standard buildings are designed to a fixed set of specifications and requirements that should not need many changes.
 As well as standardising our buildings, we are standardising interior layouts and materials, in consultation with educators and the construction sector.

 • are delivered faster